Tips on Preparing For the New Year

 - Find ways to manage stress: If stress has become a huge part of your life, first of all: you’re not alone and second of all: there are ways to manage.
 Keep in mind that if the stress is too much to handle, it’s time to see your health care provider.
 In the meantime, try some self-care (which can be anything you want it to be, from applying a mud mask to putting away laundry you ignored for a week), or sleep aids like essential oils or calming teas.
 You also might try relaxing baths or meditating.

 - Parenting tips during the pandemic: For the parents, this is not only a stressful time for you, but your children as well.
 Keep talking to them about everything going on in the world, and show them what we all need to be doing to keep safe during the pandemic.
-This is also the perfect time to sit down with your kids and talk about 2021.
-Share with them that the new year will be different, but you can create some fun goals for the year.
+This is also the perfect time to sit down with your kids and talk about 2022.
+Share with them that the new year will still be a bit different, but you can create some fun goals together.